KyrillosAkram/Web-scraping-dog-sites-and-cleanup-data/README.md

 # Web-scraping-dog-sites-and-cleanup-data
-extract all the dog data from the following websites:
+implementation of what i studied task is to extract all the dog data from the following websites:

 www.dogtime.com